akm-engineer/mern-deploy-movie-app/README.md

     Click on a movie to watch its trailer, gaining a preview of the content.

 4. **User Ratings:**
-    Sign up and become authorized to rate movies, express your opinions and contribute to the community.
+    Sign up and become authorized to rate movies, express your opinions, and contribute to the community.

 5. **Reviews Section:**
     View reviews made by other users, gaining insights into different perspectives on each movie.